-- to give strategic leadership and direction and to seek to further their agreed policies and objectives with the understanding that councillors have the right to take the final decision on issues based on advice - to act within the policies, practices, processes and conventions established by the council - to work constructively in partnership with officers acknowledging their separate and distinct roles and responsibilities - to understand and support the respective roles and responsibilities of officers and their associated workloads, pressures and reporting lines - to treat them fairly and with respect, dignity and courtesy - to act with integrity, to give support and to respect appropriate confidentiality - to recognise that officers do not work under the instruction of individual councillors or groups - not to subject them to bullying, intimidation, harassment, or put them under undue pressure. - to treat all officers, partners (those external people with whom the council works) and members of the public equally, and not discriminate based on any characteristic such as age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation. - not to request officers to exercise discretion which involves acting outside the council's policies and procedures - not to authorise, initiate, or certify any financial transactions or to enter into any contract, agreement or undertaking on behalf of the council or in their role as a councillor without proper and lawful authority - not to use their position or relationship with officers to advance their personal interest or those of others or to influence decisions improperly - to comply at all times with the councillors' Code of Conduct, the law, and such other policies, procedures, protocols and conventions agreed by the council. - respect the impartiality of officers and do not undermine their role in carrying out their duties - do not ask officers to undertake work, or act in a way, which seeks to support or benefit a particular political party or gives rise to an officer being criticised for operating in a party-political manner - do not ask officers to exceed their authority where that authority is given
+- To give strategic leadership and direction and to seek to further their agreed policies and objectives with the understanding that councillors have the right to take the final decision on issues based on advice. - To act within the policies, practices, processes and conventions established by the council. - To work constructively in partnership with officers acknowledging their separate and distinct roles and responsibilities. - To understand and support the respective roles and responsibilities of officers and their associated workloads, pressures and reporting lines. - To treat them fairly and with respect, dignity and courtesy. - To act with integrity, to give support and to respect appropriate confidentiality. - To recognise that officers do not work under the instruction of individual councillors or groups. - Not to subject them to bullying, intimidation, harassment, or put them under undue pressure. - To treat all officers, partners (those external people with whom the council works) and members of the public equally, and not discriminate based on any characteristic such as age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation. - Not to request officers to exercise discretion which involves acting outside the council's policies and procedures. - Not to authorise, initiate, or certify any financial transactions or to enter into any contract, agreement or undertaking on behalf of the council or in their role as a councillor without proper and lawful authority. - Not to use their position or relationship with officers to advance their personal interest or those of others or to influence decisions improperly. - To comply at all times with the councillors' Code of Conduct, the law, and such other policies, procedures, protocols and conventions agreed by the council. - To respect the impartiality of officers and not undermine their role in carrying out their duties. - Not to ask officers to undertake work, or act in a way, which seeks to support or benefit a particular political party or gives rise to an officer being criticised for operating in a party-political manner. - Not to ask officers to exceed their authority where that authority is given.